 If a quick-fix is available for a code issue detected with localization inspection, ReSharper displays the corresponding action indicator on the left of your caret.
-You can press Alt+Enter or click on the indicator icon to see the list of available actions, To apply a desired action, click on it or select it in the list and press Enter.
+You can press Alt+Enter or click the indicator icon to see the list of available actions, To apply a desired action, click it or select it in the list and press Enter.

 Here are some quick-fixes for localization inspections:

 This quick-fix invokes Move to Resource refactoring to move localizable string to a resource file.
 It is available when a string is highlighted with a curly underline.